MatthewCerza/WACSO/README.md

 # WACSO
 WACSO is a simple application that plays the phrase "Welcome Aboard, Captain.
 All systems online"  from the cyclops in Subnautica when your Mac successfully boots up.
 This is truly only a quick project I made in a couple of hours, and I cannot promise any future update or revisions.
 However, if you have suggestions, please let me know!
-WACSO v.1.0 Alpha
-By Matthew92007
-For macOS

-Intro: Hello, and thank you for downloading WACSO!
-This quick step-by-step guide will help you get WACSO installed on your system.
-Please make sure you have read the terms and conditions at the bottom of this page before installing.

 Installation/setup instructions: